ribru17/131cs-hw/hw5/hw.md

 Since Go destructors may not run long after an object is unreachable (and may not run at all!)
 I would advise Yvonne to implement her own manual socket cleanup method that doesn't rely on a finalizer/destructor to run.

+# 3.

+## a)

+Here the parameters are possibly passed by most likely passed by reference, since there is no discernable boxing (not pass by object reference) or dereferencing (not pass by pointer) and yet the variables are modified after being passed into the function (not pass by value).

+## b)

+Here we may now be using pass by value or pass by object reference, or pass by pointer (assigning x or y could just perform pointer arithmetic on a copy of the address which would be why our variables aren't mutated).
+This could not be pass by reference because if this was the case our variables would be mutated.

+## c)

+If it was pass by value, it would print `2`, otherwise it would print `5`.
+This is because pass by value entails creating a copy of the entire instance of the `X` class before passing it as a parameter to the function.
+Pass by object reference means passing a copy of a pointer to the object, which still points to the same memory and thus is able to change the boxed field `x`.

+# 4.

+Based on this assembly code it looks like conversions are being applied on lines 3, 4, and 5.
+This is because the other assembly segments highlighted match the original base case (besides the call to `...basic_ostream...` being a bit different in the unsigned int case to account for the type specifications) while in the other sections:

+- the `boolean` section implements additional code that converts the value to a `1` if the expression evalutes to `true` or `0` otherwise
+- the `short` section implements a `movswl` instruction which (narrowingly) converts the data to a `short`
+- the `float` section implements a `cvtsi2ssl` instruction to convert the bits to floating point representation before calling the `...basic_ostream...` instruction, specifying the input as a float with the `f` suffix